ossf/scorecard/docs/checks.md

 This check determines whether the project's GitHub Action workflows has dangerous code patterns.
-Some examples of these patterns are untrusted code checkouts, logging github context and secrets, or use of potentially untrusted inputs in scripts.
+Some examples of these patterns are untrusted code checkouts, logging GitHub context and secrets, or use of potentially untrusted inputs in scripts.
 The following patterns are checked:

 Untrusted Code Checkout: This is the misuse of potentially dangerous triggers.